fufu-cat/Karst-Forest-Mites/README.md

 4. Code for Peer Review and Reproducibility

-In accordance with journal policy on code submission for peer review, we have provided the complete R code necessary to replicate our study's findings as supplementary material.
+In accordance with journal policy on code submission for peer review, we have provided the complete R code necessary to replicate our study's findings as supporting information.
 This code is currently under embargo but will be archived and publicly accessible upon article acceptance.
 Reviewers can obtain the code and linked datasets for verification by contacting the editorial team.
 The corresponding metadata necessary to run the scripts can be found in this repository.